Adults > Services & Supports for ages 16+ in York Region

 MINISTRY OF COMMUNITY & SOCIAL SERVICES (MCSS)

 Developmental Services Ontario (DSO) is the Single Point of Access to ministry funded services.
+DSO Central East Region (DSO-CER) serves York Region.
+View their Service Partners.
 Eligibility criteria must be met.
-DSO Central East Region (DSO-CER) serves York Region, view their Service Partners.
+Assessment follows using the Supports Intensity Scale "SIS Assessment", developed by the American Association on Intellectual and Developmental Disabilities (AAIDD).
+See their SIS section for more information.

 Passport Program Funding